Art & Design

 - Designing window displays for local shops

-- Exhibiting your work to the public at the David Gentleman Gallery
+- Exhibiting your work to the public at the David Gentleman Gallery to promote yourself as an artist

 Key Employability Skills